| Title: | Read Ethoscope Data |

 a data.table::data.table.

-Each row is a single experimental file, and columns describe details such as its path
+Each row is a single experimental file, and columns describe details such as its path, start date and time,

 and the name and id of the ethoscope used.